Table of Contents

 Editing a Workflow

 Editing takes place in the Workflow Builder.
-In the Actions menu in the Workflows listing page, click Open in Builder.
+In the Actions menu on the Workflows listing page, click Open in Builder.
 Once inside the Workflow Builder, you can edit the Workflow.

 Exporting a Workflow